 Arrival time back in Port McNeill is 2:30-3:00 pm.
 We will shuttle you up to your vehicles, get your luggage out of storage and enjoy our last exchange of information and pictures.
 Often we have a small keep sake for all who take the trip.

 Note: Weather is always a factor in establishing daily paddling times.
-Tides and currents often dictate start times.
+We maintain a flexible schedule to ensure that you get the best out of each day and evening.
 We always have a plan B for days with variable weather patterns.

 Email us with your preferred trip dates and group size and we'll confirm availability.